Frequently Asked Questions (FAQ)

 I am applying as a registered descendant with CIRI, how can I receive a copy of my eligibility documents on file with TCF?

 Please use the TCF Eligibility Document Sharing Request Form if you would like to request a copy of your eligibility documents on file with TCF.
-Documents given to TCF can only be shared back to the applicant if the applicant originally provided them.
+Documents given to TCF can only be shared with the applicant if the applicant initially provided them.
 TCF does not have regular access or permission to share records exclusively held by CIRI.

 Please learn more about registering as a CIRI descendant here.